minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

 * If files are listed, your public key should be named something like `id_rsa.pub`.
 If one of these files already exists, skip the next step.

-* If none of those files exist, or you get a "No such file or directory" error, create a new public / private key pair:
+* If none of those files exist, or you get a "No such file or directory" error, create a new public/private key pair:

   ```sh
   $ ssh-keygen -t rsa -b 2048
   ```

   When you're prompted to "Enter a file in which to save the key", press Enter to use the default file location.
-  Optionally, for maximum security, enter a key passphrase to protect your key, use `password [A]`.
+  Optionally, for maximum security, enter a key passphrase to protect your key, and use `password [`A]`.

 * The public key now needs to be copied to the PC.